 As a piece of hardware, the PlayStation 4 is a truly fantastic games console – read our in-depth PS4 review here for proof of that - but what about its software?

-Well, turns out there are some cracking titles already available, and if you read on we'll tell you exactly which ones you need to buy.
+Well, turns out there are numerous cracking titles already available, and it's only getting better with each passing month.
+Read on and we'll tell you exactly which ones you need to buy.

 Resogun’s addictive protect-and-survive action is utterly thrilling, all heart-pumping shooting and callus-inducing manoeuvring.
 It’s a looker too, using the PS4’s power to create a kaleidoscopic world where enemies burst into showers of fizzing pixels like fireworks.
-It’s our favourite PS4 game yet and for good reason.
+It’s one of our favourite PS4 games so far, and for good reason.